Understanding Investment Risk

 Put Risk In Perspective

 Whether you're sampling a cup of steaming coffee or beginning the first day of a new job, you are encountering some form of risk.
 In the final analysis, only you can decide what you are willing to chance for meaningful rewards.
 Certainly no one should build an investment portfolio that causes one to lose sleep—you must feel comfortable about your investment objectives and the methods you've chosen to achieve them.
 Regardless of your investment goals, you can benefit from an understanding of risk.
-Use proven risk management techniques and commit to your chosen investment plan, and you may find risk to be a valuable ally.
+Use tested risk management techniques and commit to your chosen investment plan, and you may find risk to be a valuable ally.